Olivia Barash: Later career

 In 1984, Barash appeared in Repo Man, in which she had a supporting role playing a UFO cultist.
 The following year, she appeared opposite Robert Downey, Jr., James Spader and Kim Richards in the teen drama Tuff Turf (1985).
 In 1987, Barash had a main supporting role in the television series Fame, playing Maxie Sharp.
 In 1988, she had a supporting role in Paul Schrader's biopic Patty Hearst.

-In 1990, Oliver Stone wrote Barash into The Doors portraying a folksinger on the Sunset Strip, performing her original song, Who's Walking Away published by It's True You Boys Music (BMI).
+In 1990, Oliver Stone wrote Barash into The Doors portraying a folksinger on the Sunset Strip, performing her original song, "Who's Walking Away".

 Barash went on to sign to Warner Chappell Music as a songwriter/artist in 1992.
 Her focus shifted to recording and playing her music through the nineties and into this century.